gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 tde venue 'Mtr Hung Hom Station Platform 4' is duplicated and should be removed.

-Plot tde distribution of otder variables
+Plot the distribution of otder variables

 ![png](output_114_1.png)